oppia/oppia-android/Contributing-to-Oppia-Android.md

 ## Run the app from Android Studio

-1. Go to Tools > AVD Manager, click "Create Virtual Device...".
+1. Go to Tools > Device manager, click "Create Virtual Device...".
 Then:

    - Select a preferred device definition.
 In general, any device is fine, but you can use Pixel 3a as a default (if you're developing for phones) or Nexus 7 (if you're developing for tablets).
 After selecting a device, click "Next" at the bottom right to continue.
    - Select a system image (in general, API Level 28, unless you're an M1 Mac user, in which case use API Level 29).
 Then click "Next".